vanusy/nengo/docs/improving_performance.rst

 build of a model will still take about the same time (technically a bit longer, because the computed decoders will be stored), but all subsequent builds of the same model can just load the stored decoders and will be faster.
-This will also work to some degree if changes to the model are made, but of course only for the unchanged parts.
+This will also work to some degree if changes to the model are made, but only for the unchanged parts.

 To enable the decoder caching where possible, it is only required to set a seed